-Aizawl, February 9, 2026: Mizoram Chief Minister Lalduhoma on Monday released a commemorative book to mark UNESCO World Art Day 2025, highlighting the state’s efforts to promote Mizo art, tradition and cultural identity on a global platform.
+Aizawl, February 9, 2026: Mizoram Chief Minister Lalduhoma on Monday released a commemorative book documenting the state’s observance of UNESCO World Art Day 2025, reaffirming Mizoram’s commitment to promoting art, culture and indigenous identity at both national and international levels.

 ![]() |